eduardocasati/blogs-api/README.md

       ]
     }
     ```
-  - ❌ Blog post não encontrado:
+  - ❌ Postagem não encontrada:
     ```json
     {
       "message": "Post does not exist"